 cornerstore

-From 2015-2017, cornerstore was active in Chicago as an artist-run space.
-The apartment gallery ran out of a ten foot by ten foot room in Chicago’s Ukrainian Village from 2015-2016 and from 2016-2017 operated out of an even smaller room in Pilsen.
-Occassionally, a hallway closet, living room, or some other untapped nook was utilized as installation space.
+From 2015-2017, cornerstore was active as an artist-run exhibition space in Chicago, Illinois.
+The apartment gallery operated out of a ten-by-ten-foot room in Ukrainian Village and later out of an even smaller room in Pilsen.
+Occasionally, a hallway closet, the living room, and dining room were activated as additional installation space.

-Over the course of two years, we presented twelve exhibitions to the Chicago public with a focus on sculpture.
-Below you can find archival documentation and flyers from each of our exhibitions.
+Over the course of two years, we presented twelve exhibitions to Chicago’s public.
+We were particularly focused on presenting sculptural work and installations.
+Below you will find archival documentation and flyers from each of our exhibitions.

 Exhibitions: